JSON schema provides a JSON vocabulary for defining and validating JSON instances.

 Each schema includes one or more key-value pairs or keywords, including

-as defined in JSON data:
+array or object as defined in JSON data:

 All schemas may include the following keywords: